feedhenry-raincatcher/raincatcher-angularjs/packages/angularjs-extensions/README.md

 ## Extending workorders

-Extending wororders data is possible by providing implementation for 2 directives:
+Extending workorders data is possible by providing implementation for 2 directives:

  - workorder-data
  - workorder-data-edit